 Other sources say they have five terms and include the word serandu for some shades of red, orange and pink.

-As you can see, a Himba color wheel might look quite a bit different!
+As you can see, a Himba colour wheel might look quite a bit different!

 Some languages don’t separate green and blue.